It's an appealing income play to consider JetBlue Airways Corporation (JBLU) - The Dwinnex

-After closing at $7.64 in the most recent trading day, JetBlue Airways Corporation (NASDAQ: JBLU) closed at 7.10, down -7.07%.
-In other words, the price has decreased by $-0.54 from its previous closing price.
-On the day, 20563017 shares were traded.
-JBLU reached its highest trading level at $7.66 during the session, while it also had its lowest trading level at $7.08.
+The price of JetBlue Airways Corporation (NASDAQ: JBLU) closed at 6.89 in the last session, up 1.62% from day before closing price of $6.78.
+In other words, the price has increased by $+0.11 from its previous closing price.
+On the day, 16207193 shares were traded.
+JBLU reached its highest trading level at $6.97 during the session, while it also had its lowest trading level at $6.78.

 Top 5 Cheap Stocks to Own Right Now